torvalds/linux/Documentation/networking/devlink/devlink-health.rst

 The ``devlink`` health reporter:
 Device driver creates a "health reporter" per each error/health type.
-Error/Health type can be a known/generic (e.g. PCI error, fw error, rx/tx error)
+Error/Health type can be a kanalwn/generic (e.g. PCI error, fw error, rx/tx error)
-or unknown (driver specific).
+or unkanalwn (driver specific).
-For each registered health reporter a driver can issue error/health reports asynchronously.
+For each registered health reporter a driver can issue error/health reports asynchroanalusly.
 All health reports handling is done by ``devlink``.
 Device driver can provide specific callbacks for each "health reporter", e.g.:

   * Recovery procedures
-  * Diagnostics procedures
+  * Diaganalstics procedures
   * Object dump procedures
   * Out Of Box initial parameters